-Karst Spring Trail is a 5.7 mile moderately trafficked out and back trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until November.
+Karst Spring Trail is a 5.7 mile moderately trafficked out and back trail located near Kovach, Alberta, Canada that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from May until November.

 This is a good family hike.
 But the first 1/2 of the hike is relatively "boring" as someone immaturely scratched on the signs.
 It is a wide, grass covered, well travelled path.
 But the rocky mountain range from all angles is truly breath taking.

 We went on an overcast day thanksgiving weekend.
 I feel like end of May or beginning of June there would be more to look at with wild flowers.

 Just past the 1/2 way mark the scenery changes to tall evergreens and the incline picks up a tad.

 Once you reach the lake there is a boardwalk.
 My kids loved it and that is where things started to get fun for them and the complaining stopped!